AppOmni-Labs/event-maturity-matrix/docs/salesforce/EventLogFile Search Event Type.md

 # Salesforce — EventLogFile Search Event Type

 📌 **v1.0.0** · 🗄 **Retention:** 1 Day · ⚡ **Latency:** 3 Hours

-🗄 Available for free with 1 day retention, otherwise requires an add-on subscription for 30 day retention.

-⚡ Event log files are accessible via hourly and 24 hour log files.
-It can take between 3–6 hours from the time of the event to be available in the hourly log file.

-📜 **Licensing:** Available for free with 1 day retention, otherwise requires Salesforce Shield or a Salesforce Event Monitoring add-on subscription.
+🗄 Available for free with 1 day retention, otherwise requires an add-on subscription for 30 day retention.⚡ Event log files are accessible via hourly and 24 hour log files.
+It can take between 3–6 hours from the time of the event to be available in the hourly log file.📜 **Licensing:** Available for free with 1 day retention, otherwise requires Salesforce Shield or a Salesforce Event Monitoring add-on subscription.

 Tracks Salesforce search requests, including the search string and result counts.
 ## References